viraj325/viraj325/README.md

     <p align="left">
         <p>🏫 &nbsp;Studying BS Information Science from The Ohio State University.</p>
         <p>🎮 &nbsp;Like to play video games especially those in simulation/rpg genre.</p>
-        <p>✨ &nbsp;Creating/contributing to apps that help make the world a better place.</p>
+        <p>✨ &nbsp;Creating/contributing to apps that help make a difference in making the world a better place.</p>
         <p>💻 &nbsp;Love to program apps and try different technologies.</p>
     </p>
   </p>